fortinmike/feed-sieve/README.md

     rm -rf publish && dotnet publish -c Release --output publish

-## Running in Docker (in this cloned project)

-Running this command will build the image using the project's Dockerfile and start the `feed-sieve` container which can be reached on port 6677.

-    docker compose up --build

 ## Running in Docker (on any machine)

 This project is not on Docker Hub (yet).
-You can still run it easily with a simple configuration that refers to this repo directly.
+You can still use it easily with a simple configuration that refers to this repo directly and builds the Docker image on-the-fly before creating and starting up the container.
 The suggested method is to create a `docker-compose.yml` file:

     name: feed-sieve
     services: